stanley-gu/standardsCh/chapter.md

 components, for example, should not include terms like 'database' or 'integer') [@smith2007obo].

-### Systems Biology Ontology (SBO)

-SBO (<http://www.ebi.ac.uk/sbo/>) is one member of the OBO family of ontologies.
-One of the goals of SBO, is to facilitate the immediate identification of the relation between a systems biology model component and the model structure.
-SBO is currently made up of four different vocabularies.
-Within a vocabulary, the terms are related by "is a" inheritances, which represent sub-classing.

-1. A classification of rate laws.
-This CV is a taxonomy of kinetic rate equations.
-Examples of terms in this CV are "mass action kinetic", "Henri-Michaelis-Menten kinetics", "Hill function" etc. Note that although taking the same mathematical form, the rate-laws "Henri-Michaelis-Menten", "Van Slyke" and "Briggs-Haldane", being based on different assumptions, will be represented by different terms.
-This will help a user to choose the adequate conversion to elementary steps if needed.

-2. A taxonomy of the roles of reaction participants, including the following terms: "catalyst", "substrate", "competitive inhibitor", "non-competitive inhibitor" etc.

-3. A CV for parameter roles in quantitative models.
-This CV includes terms such as "forward unimolecular rate constant", "Hill coefficient", "Michaelis constant" etc.

-4. A list of modeling framework, that precises how to interpret a mathematical expression, such as "deterministic", "stochastic", "boolean" etc.

-The annotation of model components with SBO terms will be an essential step to reach MIRIAM-compliance.
-Annotation of SBML models with SBO terms is done through element attributes, rather than within the `annotation` element.
-Not only will such annotations will be important to understand and programmatically analyze models, it will also power the search algorithms used by the databases of models.
-The use of SBO terms within SBML will also allow, to a limited extent, the ability to remove the explicit mathematics in the model itself, and enable the online downloading of appropriate kinetic equations instead .

 ### Model Annotations

 One of the ways that modelers directly interact with ontologies is through the